StatCan/Kubeflow-electron-app/README.md

 # The Zone Electron App

 The Zone Electron App is a minimal Electron-based application designed to provide a dedicated browsing experience for the Zone.
-It launches in a fullscreen windowed mode and loads the Zone site without any additional browser distractions, ensuring you get a clean, focused experience.
+It launches loads the Zone site without any additional browser distractions, ensuring you get a clean, focused experience.

 ## Features

 - **Dedicated Browser:** Access only the Zone website.
-- **Fullscreen Windowed Mode:** Automatically maximizes to fill the screen while remaining windowed.
+- **Fullscreen Windowed Mode:** Automatically maximizes to fill the screen while remaining windowed (with borders).
+Fullscreen is allowed, but not a good idea.
 - **Custom Icon:** Displays a custom logo for a branded look.
+- Scripts can be opened in different screens as part of the same notebook.

 ## Screenshots